WINTER ZOO CAMP

 It’s time to leave your den and enjoy ours!
 When winter comes to the Henry Vilas Zoo, our animals stay cozy and so will you.
 All our programs include a mix of time spent exploring the outdoors and experiences in our warm indoor spaces.
-With a different topic each day, we offer flexible sign-up options to fit your schedule.
+With a different topic each day, campers will gain a greater awareness for the individual animals at the zoo and how to help animals in the wild, all while building their science skills and making new friends.

 Winter Zoo Camp Details

-- Camps are geared toward students in 1st-3rd grade and 4th-6th grade.
+- Camp is geared toward students in 1st-6th grade

 - Each day includes: a science challenge, thematic games and activities, and of course an up-close animal encounter!